History and exam

 Seasonal variation in nephrolithiasis is likely related to temperature because of fluid losses through perspiration.
-It has been reported that the highest incidence of nephrolithiasis is in the summer months, July through September, with the peak occurring within 1 to 2 months of maximal mean temperatures.
+It has been reported that the highest incidence of nephrolithiasis is in the summer months, with the peak occurring within 1-2 months of maximal mean temperatures.

 In the US, prevalence of nephrolithiasis in the south-eastern states ('stone belt') is nearly double that in other areas.